ucsb/campus-cloud-docs/docs/aws/networking.md

 ### VPC Families

-When you launch a VPC product, choose a **family** that determines the number of subnets, their type, and the total IP address space:
+When you launch the **Simple VPC** product, choose a **family** that determines the number of subnets, their type, and the total IP address space:

 | Family | Subnets | IPs | Subnet Type | Availability Zones |
 |---|---|---|---|---|